 3rd Party Apps & Extensions

 Volusion doesn’t really have that expansion capability.
-They are certainly expanding the feature set, but there’s no strong app store or giant list of amazing features (see blog as an example).
-Volusion has a feature set to start your store, but nothing to add-on and adapt.
-There’s capability for developers to build on it, but again, that’s not optimal for a solo DIYer or even a small store that is choosing an all inclusive platform specifically to avoid developer fees.
+They are certainly expanding the feature set, but there’s no strong app store or giant list of amazing features (see the blog as an example).
+Volusion has a feature set to start your store, but nothing to add on and adapt.
+There’s capability for developers to build on it, but again, that’s not optimal for a solo DIYer or even a small store that is choosing an all-inclusive platform specifically to avoid developer fees.